fe-data/fe-docs/docs/getting-started/settings.rst

 Amazon SES API settings
 ^^^^^^^^^^^^^^^^^^^^^^^
 The settings can be found in the `Amazon console dashboard <https://console.aws.amazon.com/>`_.
-If you still need to create a SES account, make sure you create it in the ``EU`` region as the plugin is only supported in the `European SEPA countries <https://wiki.xmldation.com/Support/EPC/List_of_SEPA_countries>`_.
+If you still need to create a SES account, make sure you create it in the ``EU`` region as the plugin is only supported in the `European SEPA countries <https://wiki.xmldation.com/Support/EPC/List_of_SEPA_countries>`_ if online payments are used.
 You can find/create in the Amazon IAM (Identity and Access Management) menu the :guilabel:`Access key` and :guilabel:`Secret key`.
 Make sure the secret key has the right permissions to send email.

 Mailgun API settings
 ^^^^^^^^^^^^^^^^^^^^